Vitasta-Gaur/RecipesAPI/doc/reciepes_api_test_design.md

 * Surefire plugin is used to execute Unit tests
 * Fail Safe Plugin is used to execute Integration Tests
 * Seperate Annotations UnitTests and IntegrationTests are defined to tag the tests.
-* Spring Boot Test and JUnit5 are used to define the tests.
+* Spring Boot Test, JUnit5 and Test Containers are used to define the tests.

 ## Consequences